How to generate all possible rational Wilf-Zeilberger forms?: An algorithm for the minimal decomposition of WZ-forms

 where $ g_0\in K(\xh)[x_1] $, $ a_{i,j},b_i \in K[\xh][x_1] $ with $ \deg_{x_1}(a_{i,j})<\deg_{x_1}(b_i) $, and the $ b_i $ are in distinct $ \langle\si_1 \rangle$-orbits.

-By Lemma~\ref{lemma:subspaceWZ-forms}, each $ {a_{i,j}}/{b_i^j} $ are integer-linear of some type $ \mathbf{v}_i $.
-In order to compute the type of each simple fraction in the above decomposition, we are reduced to the following problem. \begin{problem}[Integer-linear testing] Given a polynomial $p\in K[\x]$, decide whether there exist $u\in K[z]$ and $\mathbf{v}\in \bZ^n$ such that $p = u(\mathbf{v}\cdot \x)$. \end{problem} The above problem has been solved in~\cite{Huang2019}.
-Applying the algorithm \texttt{IntegerLinearDecomp} in~\cite{Huang2019} to the numerator and the denominator of each simple fraction $a_{i, j}/b_i^j$ yields
+By Lemma~\ref{lemma:subspaceWZ-forms}, each $ {a_{i,j}}/{b_i^j} $ is integer-linear of some type~$ \mathbf{v}_i $.
+In order to compute the type of each simple fraction in the above decomposition, we are reduced to the following problem. \begin{problem}[Integer-linear testing] Given a polynomial $p\in K[\x]$, decide whether there exist $u\in K[z]$ and $\mathbf{v}\in \bZ^n$ such that $p = u(\mathbf{v}\cdot \x)$. \end{problem} This problem can be solved by the algorithm \texttt{IntegerLinearDecomp}~\cite{Huang2019}.
+Applying it to the numerator and the denominator of each simple fraction $a_{i, j}/b_i^j$ yields

 where $u_{i, j}\in K(z)$ and $\mathbf{v}_i\in \bZ^n$ with the first entry $v_{i, 1}$ being nonzero.
 By collecting the simple fractions of the same type, we obtain

 where $V \subset \bZ^n$ is a finite set and $u_{\mathbf{v}}\in K(z)$ for each ${\mathbf{v}}\in V$.
 The next step is to write the rational function $u_{\mathbf{v}}$ into the form